Rio Celeste Waterfalls: Complete Guide to Rio Celeste, Costa Rica

 A visit to Rio Celeste is definitely worth it.
 The bright blue waterfall and lagoon are just a couple of the sights along the hike.

-More Costa Rica Travel Guides
+More Things to Do in Costa Rica

 Similar Posts